Is the Japan Rail Pass Worth It in 2024?

 Klook often has the BEST prices but I only used Japan Experience to buy my JR Pass.

-The Green – 1st Class cars are more luxurious than Ordinary class cars.
-There is more legroom and the seats are more comfortable.
-It’s also less crowded and quieter.
+The Green—1st Class cars are more luxurious than Ordinary class cars.
+They have more legroom and comfortable seats.
+They are also less crowded and quieter.

 Here is what a Green Car looks like: